 TAC/TACA Tennessee Master Artist Apprentice Program

-The 2013 Master Artist Apprentice Program Is Now Taking Applications!
+The 2014 Master Artist Apprentice Program Is Now Accepting Applications!

 "We are honored to work with the Tennessee Arts Commission to encourage and foster concentrated learning experiences to continue the vibrancy of Tennessee's rich craft tradition," says TACA Executive Director Teri Alea.
 "This project partnership accomplishes our mission to encourage, develop and promote craft and craftspeople and we are delighted to offer this innovative program to our members and all Tennessee artists."